-Explore the best trails near Canoga Park with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Canoga Park with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Did this hike with a group including children between the ages of 9 and 13.
 Hike was a huge hit due to the rocks to climb.
 A couple of the parents joined in.
 All the climbers got way to close to the edge, but no one fell.
 That alone made the hike a success.
 Take this hike with kids and plan time for rock climbing.
 We luckily got it all in before the rain came...you could see the front approaching.
 Timed it just right as it started raining within minutes of starting my drive home.